Cannabis in Poland

 Possession of most drugs for recreational use, including cannabis, is illegal in Poland.
-It was classified as a narcotic in 1951 but it was not until 1997 that possession and use of the drug became a crime.
-Since 2011, prosecutors have the discretion to drop the charges if the quantity of drugs seized is only a small amount.
+It was classified as a narcotic in 1951, but it was not until 1997 that possession and use of the drug became a crime.
+Since 2011, prosecutors have the discretion to drop charges if the quantity of drugs seized is minimal.
 The medical use of cannabis was legalized in 2018.

 History

 Like in most countries, cannabis spread to Poland naturally, several thousand years ago.
 It has been cultivated for most of the last millennium.
 Similarly, until the early 20th century it was a legal substance, used in medicine and recreation.

 Criminalization

 The Second Polish Republic was one of the signatories to the Second International Opium Convention held in 1925, which entered into force in 1928, which imposed some restrictions on the trade and production of cannabis and related goods.
 Cannabis was first explicitly mentioned in Polish legislation of 1930, and classified as harmful to health.
 The People's Republic of Poland's legislation of 1951 classified cannabis as a narcotic, and successive legislation made production and dealing in it illegal; however possession and use were not a crime until 1997.
 The Polish legislation of 1997 was the first that criminalized possession of narcotics, including cannabis.